Rise to Success: Career Highlights of Kareem Abdul-Jabbar

 Mycroft and Sherlock: The Empty Birdcage (MYCROFT HOLMES)

-2020: Nomination for Primetime Emmy Award
+2020: Nominated for Primetime Emmy Award

-In 2020, Abdul-Jabbar was nominated for the Primetime Emmy Award for Outstanding Narrator for his work on the documentary special Black Patriots: Heroes of The Revolution.
+In 2020, Kareem Abdul-Jabbar was nominated for the Primetime Emmy Award for Outstanding Narrator for his work on the documentary special Black Patriots: Heroes of The Revolution.

-2020: Executive Producer and Narrator of 'Black Patriots: Heroes of the Revolution'
+2020: Executive producer and narrator of Black Patriots: Heroes of the Revolution

-In 2020, Abdul-Jabbar was the executive producer and narrator of the History channel special 'Black Patriots: Heroes of the Revolution', earning an Emmy nomination for his narration.
+In 2020, Kareem Abdul-Jabbar was the executive producer and narrator of the History channel special Black Patriots: Heroes of the Revolution.
+He was nominated for an Emmy Award for his narration.

 Loading Video...

-June 2021: Essay on COVID-19 Vaccine Hesitancy
+June 2021: Published essay on COVID-19 vaccine refusal

-2021: Guest Appearance on 'Dave'
+2021: Guest appearance on Dave

 Loading Video...

-2022: Cameo in 'Glass Onion: A Knives Out Mystery'
+2022: Cameo in Glass Onion: A Knives Out Mystery

-In 2022, Abdul-Jabbar made a cameo appearance as himself in the Netflix film 'Glass Onion: A Knives Out Mystery'.
+In 2022, Kareem Abdul-Jabbar made a cameo appearance as himself in the Netflix film Glass Onion: A Knives Out Mystery.

 Loading Video...

-2023: Appearance in 'Billions'
+2023: Appearance on Billions

 Loading Video...